Validation

 Warning

 Packflow’s validation checks run only when explicitly invoked via the .validate() method.
 They do not run automatically during inference, i.e. in .__call__() or any other pipeline method.
+It is the developer’s responsibility to ensure that the Inference Backend is validated as needed and when changes are made.
+This is one reason why integrating validation checks into unit tests is recommended.

 Next Steps